 Your Yamaha engine has been designed to use regular unleaded gasoline with a research octane number of 95 or higher.
-If knocking (or pinging) occurs, use a gasoline of a different brand or premium unleaded fuel.
+If knocking (or pinging) occurs, use a gasoline of a different brand.
 Use of unleaded fuel will extend spark plug life and reduce maintenance costs.